Assistive Technology for the Blind

-We are divided into two camps- Low/Mid and High Tech, but also work together to support the whole child.
+We are divided into two teams- The Accessible Learning Materials Center (no tech to mid tech) and High Tech, but we also work together to support the whole child.
 We provide a range of services and are happy to come assist you or your students with their Assistive Technology needs.
 We of course want to work collaboratively with any existing supports you have in place (i.e. IEP teams, local AT support, and more).

 What is High Tech AT?